mpsonntag/snippets/courses/teaching/Linux.md

 Check `less /var/log/unattended-upgrades/` whether automatic updates are run.
 These can cause problems on a server if they run unchecked.

-## Customizing Ubuntu 16+

-- open new instance of already open program e.g. Nautilus: middle click or shift+left click on icon in launcher

 ## Ubuntu keyboard shortcuts making our life easier